 Even a seemingly-straightforward claim for workers' compensation can be complicated.
 What should you do if your claim was denied, or if you believe your settlement was unfair?

-A legal expert is always a good resource when faced with complicated workers' compensation questions.
+A legal professional is always a good resource when faced with complicated workers' compensation questions.
 It's an attorney's job to work with workers' compensation claimants and help get them the settlements they need to recover after a workplace injury.

 If you need help, you've turned to the right place!
 We've asked attorney Alaina Sullivan to give her input on some of the most common and confusing workers' compensation questions.